-I began my career as a documentary film editor, where I learned the true power of persuasive storytelling and honed my skills at transforming life’s raw material into meaningful narrative.
-When I later found myself called to put my intellectual gifts to use as a legal practitioner, I found it natural to use life’s raw material to persuade a different audience (judges) with clear and compelling arguments.
+I began my career as a documentary film editor, where I learned the power of persuasive storytelling and honed my skills at transforming life’s raw material into meaningful narrative.
+When later called to put my analytical strengths to use as a legal practitioner, I found it natural to use life’s raw material to persuade a different audience (judges) with clear and compelling arguments.

-My role as a Conscious Family mediator finally brings together for me a thrilling mix of challenges: the intellectual contest of legal practice, the creative puzzle of developing workable family arrangements, and a unique opportunity to use my gifts for healing (stemming from my training and brief stint as a massage therapist) to serve people going through one of the most challenging transitions in life.
+My role as a Conscious Family mediator finally brought together for me a thrilling mix of challenges: the intellectual contest of legal practice, the creative puzzle of developing workable family arrangements, and a unique opportunity to use my gifts for healing (from training in massage therapy).

 I am trained in the the Collaborative Law model, and have practiced exclusively in the area of family law in Colorado since joining the bar: first as a judicial clerk for several judges at the Boulder District Court, then as an associate for an attorney-mediator and former judge.
 I am an alumnus of the University of Colorado Law School (Law Review); the National Institute of Trial Advocacy; the Colorado Bar Association 40-hour mediation training and Advanced Mediation Training; and the Colorado Collaborative Divorce Professionals Level I Collaborative Law training.
 I volunteer regularly for the Boulder County "Ask-an-Attorney" program.

 In addition to divorce mediation, I am passionate about facilitating the creation of Conscious Family Contracts for couples entering into long-term relationships, as well as mediating with long-term couples who have a desire to stay together by getting clear on joint intentions, commitments, and key problem areas that must be resolved.

 I pursue a personal practice of vedic meditation and bikram yoga, and perform kirtan music professionally.
 I have been interviewed and speak regularly about issues related to both men and couples.